unc-csxl/csxl.unc.edu/docs/org_roster-spec.md

 - organization: back populates members

 **[EDIT] OrganizationEntity (organization_entity.py):** \
 The edit involves adding the secondary relationship with the user table through a one-to-many relationship with organization_membership.
+A new field for organization join type was added to control adding new memberships to an organization.
 members: back populates organization from organization_membership
 users: back populates organizations from user
+join_type: takes a value from the OrganizationJoinType enum (OPEN, APPLY, CLOSED)

 **[EDIT] UserEntity (user_entity.py):**
 The edit involves adding the secondary relationship with the organization table through a one-to-many relationship with organization_membership.